dogray7722/activity-tracker/README.md

 ### Details

-This application demonstrates competency in writing Front End projects using the Angular Javascript Framework and the Angular Material Component Library, as well as implmenting Firebase as a backend server and hosting environment.
+This application demonstrates competency in writing Front End projects using the Angular Framework and the Angular Material Component Library, as well as implmenting Firebase as a backend server and hosting environment.

 ## Usage